hasindu2008/slow5/docs/tutorial.md

-# Nanopore signal data, the SLOW5 format, and you
+# Nanopore Signal Data, The SLOW5 Format, and You

 In this document we provide a brief overview and explanation of nanopore signal data in relation to the SLOW5 file format.
 We explain what nanopore sequencing is, how we observe and interpret the data, and how SLOW5 fits into all of it.